kczulko/rules_elm/README.md

 - [The Bazel Elm SPA Example repository](https://github.com/EdSchouten/bazel-elm-spa-example) -
   contains a concrete example of how these rules may be used to build a web application written in Elm.
-Might be a bit out of date, however this repository contains a copy of a well-known demonstration application that has been adjusted to be buildable using Bazel.
+Might be a bit out of date, however this example brings a copy of a well-known demonstration application that has been adjusted to be buildable using Bazel.

 ## Build rules provided by this project